frankhjung/article-git-pipelines/README.md

 * `artitacts` - path to objects to archive, these can be downloaded if job completes successfully

+What this configuration does is:

+* load a alpine docker image for pandoc
+* invoke the build stage which
+  * initialises with alpine package update and install
+  * runs the `render` job which makes the given target
+  * on successful completion, the target HTML is archived for download

+GitLab is easy to configure and easy to navigate.
+There are many other features including scheduling pipelines, configuring jobs by branch.
+One feature that I have used on Maven / Java projects is caching the `.m2` directory.
+This speeds up the build as you don't have a completely new environment for each build, but can rely on previous cached artefacts.
+GitLab also provides a clear cache button on the pipeline page.

+GitLab also provides additional services that can be integrated with you project, for example: JIRA tracking, Kubernetes, Prometheus monitoring.

 # [Bitbucket](https://bitbucket.org)

 # [GitHub](https://github.com/)